-My social media feeds are full of gorgeous bluebell pictures at the moment, for some reason they seem to have popped up in a lot more places this year – are the dreaded Spanish invaders marching over our precious countryside?
+Every year social media feeds are full of gorgeous bluebell pictures, for some reason they seem to have popped up in a lot more places in the last few years.
+Are they the dreaded Spanish invaders marching over our precious countryside?
 I don’t think so, but not being greatly horticultural I’m afraid I haven’t studied the difference, to me they all look beautiful.

 I love the hit on your senses, the newly emerging bright green beach tree leaves that smell amazing when crushed, the damp air as you kick up last year’s fallen leaf mould, the pungent wild garlic and of course the contrast with the bright blue flowers.